evanleck/sinatra-boilerplate/README.md

 The base layout file is pretty compliant with what the Boilerplate puts out but I've added in `Modernizr.load` instead of putting all the JS at the bottom and a few other minor tweaks.
 Most of the comments have been left in place though.

+Direct implementations from HTML5BP:

+* `html` scoping by class.
+* Internet explorer compatibility `meta` tag.
+* Viewport settings for mobile browsers.
+* Better analytics script.
+* Prompt IE6 users to use Chrome Frame.
+* ... probably more that I've forgotten :)

 ## Modernizr

 [Modernizr](http://www.modernizr.com/) is fantastic and I threw it in because... well, it's fantastic!